 The demographic transition is the reduction in the birth rate that occurs when people achieve some level of economic progress.
 China is a spectacular example where the rising middle class are having one or two children per family despite the end of the one child policy.

 Look for an emission transition along the same lines.
 Not that CO2 is a bad thing, far from it, just ask any green plant.
-But just to calm the fevered brows of the carbonphobes consider that the US is about the only country to significantly lower emissions.
-That came from the fracking revolution and I don’t expect much more reduction until nuclear power is a bigger contributor.
-There will be some progress in that direction as old coal-fires plants are replaced by new models that generate 25% less CO2 per unit of power.
+But just to calm the fevered brows of the carbonphobes consider that the US and the EU have lowered their emissions, suggesting that they have come through the emission transition.
+In the US that came from the fracking revolution and in the developing world it will come from nuclear power and modern coal plants with some help from the sun and the wind.
+I don’t expect much more reduction until nuclear power is a bigger contributor and old coal-fires plants are replaced by new models that generate 25% less CO2 per unit of power.

-China and India have been driving the recent increase in emissions, especially China, demonstrating the emission transition They are going to have more power without a great deal more CO2 because they are building nuclear capacity and also new coal fired power plants.
+China and India have been driving the recent increase in emissions, especially China, but still you can see a hint of the emission transition They are going to have more power without a great deal more CO2 because they are building nuclear capacity and also new coal fired power plants.

 In the meantime there is a growing awareness of the hole that we have dug with RE and expect a lot more talk about the need to keep coal in the system.
 Even Audrey Zibelman is talking about it, so it must be true.